RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 -----

-## Chapter 13 : Build a Knowledge Map of Your System
+## Chapter 13: Build a Knowledge Map of Your System

 ### Know Your Knowledge Distribution

-In previous chapter we've identified authors of a module and measured ownership metrics to identify who may old the most knowledge of this module.
+In previous chapter we've identified authors of a module and measured ownership metrics to identify who may hold the most knowledge of this module.
-But this metric doesn't tell us if there is one main contributor or several ones who maintain overall consistency of the module.
+But this metric does not tell us if there is one main contributor or several ones who maintain overall consistency of the module.
 To do so, we have to measure individual contributions: `maat -l hib_evo.log -c git -a entity-effort`

 ```csv